Events & Online Programming

 We are producing smart, timely, and thought-provoking presentations and panel discussions that can be enjoyed online: first live, via webinar, and then after, as recorded videos.
 Select live programs will offer the opportunity to earn continuing education credits; at this time, recorded programs are not eligible for such credits.
 Use this page to find out what we’re planning and what is available for viewing.

-The Museum has three signature program series: Climate ABC, Equity in the Built Environment, and Spotlight on Design.
-We also have the Architecture and Design Film Festival, and the Scully Prize and the Honor Award.
+Discover the Museum’s signature program series: Equity in the Built Environment, and Spotlight on Design and our two annual awards, the Scully Prize and the Honor Award.

 Previous Programs